noahkhomer18/among-us-script/README.md

 - **BepInEx Version**: 5.4.21 or later
 - **Platform**: Windows (Steam/Epic Games)

+## Chat Commands

+Many mods include chat commands for enhanced functionality:

+- `/votekick <player>` or `/vk <player>` - Vote to kick a player
+- `/tasks` or `/progress` - Check your task progress
+- `/timer` or `/time` - Show meeting time remaining
+- `/ready`, `/unready`, `/readycount` - Manage ready states
+- `/stats` or `/statistics` - View your statistics
+- `/leaderboard` or `/lb` - Show player leaderboard

 ## Notes

-- This mod only affects the host's game
+- Most mods only affect the host's game
-- All players in the lobby will have the emergency button blocked during the first round
+- All players in the lobby will benefit from the mods
-- The mod automatically resets when a new game starts
+- Mods automatically reset when a new game starts
-- Emergency button calls are logged for debugging purposes
+- All actions are logged for debugging purposes
+- Use `/help` in-game to see available commands

 ## Troubleshooting